 Quoting Aristotle, “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.”
 Change excellence with success and the quote still works.
 Here are 10 habits of successful women that can aid you on your journey to prosperity.
 These practices do not require “talents” of sorts.
 Anyone with determination and passion can start doing these; therefore, there is no excuse at all.

 - Automate savings

 Sometimes, we are our worst enemies.
 We totally get that it is just too easy to give in to temptations and to spend more than you should at times.
 But before you know it, there is nothing left for your savings and investments.
-We also know that advice like “mind over matter” are easier said than done.
+We also know that advice like “mind over matter” is easier said than done.
 So when they do fail, there has to be a backup plan, right?

 You have to be able to make adjustments and take the necessary precautionary measures.
 In a case like this, automating your savings will come in handy.
 Inquire about this option at your bank, and make sure those savings do get in your savings fund before you splurge them on something else.

 - Free from debt and balance

 At first, it might be difficult to see how some borrowed money or credit balance here and there could hurt.
 But take our word for it when we say that many women witnessed their finances go dwindling down because of them.
 Whenever you are tempted to keep a debt, remember that you are not only supposed to worry about the actual money you owe but also the interest (which may grow bigger and bigger over time) and other fees that come with them.